10 Passion Project Ideas That Can Help You Stand Out to Top Colleges

 Introduction

-What if the "perfect" passion project that admissions officers rave about isn't the most complex, but rather the most intentional?
+What if the passion project that impresses admissions officers the most is not the most complicated one, but the most intentional?

 Why “Simple” Projects Often Win Admissions